The future of mergers in Australia

 Moving to a mandatory and suspensory administrative merger control regime

-Australia's merger regime is set for a major overhaul, with reforms coming into effect for deals closing or completing on or after 1 January 2026, impacting transaction timelines from mid-2025.
+Australia's merger regime is set for a major overhaul, with reforms coming into effect for deals closing or completing on or after 1 January 2026, impacting transaction timelines from 1 July 2025.
 These changes will introduce a single mandatory and suspensory administrative process, replacing the current framework.

-The Treasury Laws Amendment (Mergers and Acquisitions Reform) Bill 2024 passed both Houses of Parliament on 28 November 2024.
-However, some details of the final regime are still expected to be announced in the next coming months.
+The Treasury Laws Amendment (Mergers and Acquisitions Reform) Bill 2024 passed both Houses of Parliament on 28 November 2024, and the Competition and Consumer (Notification of Acquisitions) Determination 2025 was registered on 30 June 2025.
+However, some details of the final regime are still being finalised.
 Businesses must prepare for the most significant changes to Australian merger clearance rules in decades, as the new regime could capture more deals than the current laws.

 Timeline